Editor’s Note: This article originally published in September 2021 and was updated in November 2022 to reflect the latest.

 Mangrove forests grow along tropical coastlines, bridging the land and sea.
 Accumulating massive amounts of carbon in layers of mud and roots over millennia, these forests are highly effective at carbon removal.
 As climate change produces more frequent, high-energy storms, mangroves will continue to serve as a buffer against the flooding and damage produced from these storms.
 In this sense, they help us both combat climate change and adapt to climate change.

 Says Johnston, “Our ultimate goal is to use the full power of Salesforce to help protect ocean health.
 We do that through protecting and restoring coastal ecosystems, like mangroves.
 And the Salesforce platform can mobilize others to invest in the protection of those ecosystems as well.”

-In October 2020, Salesforce found an equally passionate mangrove partner in Natural Capital Partners.
-Working with two local community groups in Kenya, the project has planted more than 90,000 mangroves, protecting coastal communities from storm surges, providing vital habitat for fish, and creating a new source of income for the local community through bee-keeping and the sale of lucrative mangrove honey.
+Finding a passionate mangrove partner in National Capital Partners, Salesforce worked with two local community groups in Kenya to plant more than 90,000 mangroves.
+The project will protect coastal communities from storm surges, provide vital habitat for fish, and create a new source of income for the local community through bee-keeping and the sale of lucrative mangrove honey.

 Salesforce will also partner with One Tree Planted on a project in Costa Rica to restore mangroves, while also improving overall water quality in the reef through land restoration efforts.